Editorial note

 Effects of uncertainty on our cost-effectiveness estimates

-We first look into the effect of uncertainty on cost per unintended pregnancy averted, assuming the exchange rate and the cost per dose remain the same.
-The mean cost-effectiveness figure is about $18 per unintended pregnancy averted in Q1 2024, while the 90% highest density interval (HDI)13 falls in the range of about $17-$20.
-The HDIs become increasingly narrow through time as cost-effectiveness improves14: for instance, by Q4 2024, the intervention averts an unintended pregnancy for about $6 with a 90% HDI between $5.40 and $6.40, and by Q4 2025 cost-effectiveness improves to about $4 with a 90% HDI between $3.50 and $4.30.
+The mean cost-effectiveness figure is approximately $23 per unintended pregnancy averted in Q1 2025, with a 90% highest density interval (HDI)[14] ranging from approximately $21-$25.
+The HDIs become increasingly narrow through time as cost-effectiveness improves[15]: for instance, by Q4 2026, the intervention averts an unintended pregnancy for approximately $12 with a 90% HDI from $11 to $14.
 Our uncertainties affect our cost-effectiveness estimation for other modeled outcomes similarly, with the exception of the intervention’s impacts on income in multiples of cash, which are shown in Figure 2 below.

 Figure 2: Uncertainty analysis for cost-effectiveness of impacts on women’s income, in multiples of “cash”